<- Back to main blog

 ...or, for some unfortunate souls, it can cost them two years of their life:

-A company's expenses vary according to its product, marketing, and operations, but there are some examples of hidden costs that can be addressed by having better technical writing skills:
+Although a company's cost structure depends on its product, marketing, and operations, several hidden expenses can be addressed by strengthening technical writing skills:

 Depending on the product and the audience, technical writers have various writing styles.
 In a product-based company, technical writers handle most aspects of the docs website.